boogalooper/Auto-find-action/readme.md

 ### Workspace preparation:

-1. Download the script file, copy it to the Presets\Scripts\ folder of Photoshop.
+1. Download the [Auto find action.jsx](/Auto%20find%20action.jsx), copy it to the `Presets\Scripts\` folder of Photoshop.
 2. If Photoshop was open, restart it.
-The script will appear in the menu File -> Scripts
+The script will appear in the menu `File -> Scripts`
 3. Prepare your workspace - open the desired document and load the actions into the palette
 4. The script is meant to be written to an action - create a new action and start recording.
 After that, just run the script from the menu (WARNING - do not use the action palette's "insert menu item" function to record a script call)